MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 * [Premium] Member weekly hours report
 * Allow site owner create the admin user instead of system default user
 * Create sample project for the new MyCollab installation
+* Add the context help for project forms
+* Change the issue workflow similar than Bugzilla
 * Other minor improvements

 **Bug Fixes**